Theseus

-Theseus (/ˈθiːsjuːs/, /ˈθiːsiəs/; Θησεύς /grc/) was a divine hero in Greek mythology, famous for slaying the Minotaur.
+Theseus (/ˈθiːsjuːs/, /ˈθiːsiəs/; Θησεύς, /grc/) was a divine hero in Greek mythology, famous for slaying the Minotaur.
 The myths surrounding Theseus, his journeys, exploits, and friends, have provided material for storytelling throughout the ages.

 Theseus is sometimes described as the son of Aegeus, king of Athens, and sometimes as the son of the god Poseidon.
-He is raised by his mother, Aethra, and upon discovering his connection to Aegeus, travels overland to Athens, having many adventures on the way.
-When he reaches Athens, he finds that Aegeus is married to Medea (formerly wife of Jason), who plots against him.
+He is raised by his mother, Aethra, and upon discovering his connection to Aegeus he travels overland to Athens, having many adventures on the way.
+When he reaches Athens he finds that Aegeus is married to Medea (formerly wife of Jason), who plots against him.

 The most famous legend about Theseus is his slaying of the Minotaur, half man and half bull.
 He then goes on to unite Attica under Athenian rule: the synoikismos ('dwelling together').
 As the unifying king, he is credited with building a palace on the fortress of the Acropolis.
 Pausanias reports that after synoikismos, Theseus established a cult of Aphrodite ('Aphrodite of all the People') on the southern slope of the Acropolis.

 Plutarch's Life of Theseus makes use of varying accounts of the death of the Minotaur, Theseus's escape, and his romantic involvement with and betrayal of Ariadne, daughter of King Minos.

 Plutarch's avowed purpose is to construct a life that parallels the Life of Romulus, the founding myth of Rome.
 Plutarch's sources, not all of whose texts have survived independently, include Pherecydes (mid-fifth century BC), Demon (c.
 400 BC), Philochorus, and Cleidemus (both fourth century BC).
 As the subject of myth, the existence of Theseus as a real person has not been proven, but scholars believe that he may have been alive during the Late Bronze Age, or possibly as a king in the 8th or 9th century BC.